Hardikb19/IECSE-Code-WinterProject-19/README.md

 ###### **How to check if a given number is a power of 2 ?**

 Consider a number N and you need to find if N is a power of 2.
-A simple solution to this problem is to repeated divide N by 2 if N is even.
+A simple solution to this problem is to repeatedly divide N by 2 if N is even.
 If we end up with a 1 then N is a power of 2, otherwise not.
 There is a special case also.
 If N = 0 then it is not a power of 2.
 ```cpp
  bool isPowerOfTwo(int x)
     {